Edinburgh Travel Guide — Scotland's Historic Capital

 Often referred to as the "Athens of the North," Edinburgh is a city that wears its history on its sleeve.
 Whether you are tasting single malt scotch in a subterranean vault, hiking up an extinct volcano before breakfast, or simply wandering the moody, fog-shrouded streets that inspired Harry Potter, Scotland's capital is undeniably atmospheric and thoroughly enchanting.

-Is Edinburgh your perfect match?
+Is Edinburgh really your perfect match?

 Edinburgh is incredibly compact.
 You can easily walk from a 12th-century castle to a world-class modern art gallery, and finish the afternoon in a cozy, fire-lit pub listening to live folk music.
 It is a city built on stories, myths, and legends.